matthew-so/EvalAI/docs/source/configuration.md

   Evaluation disk size config for code upload challenge.
 Default is 100 GB.

 - **max_worker_instance**, **min_worker_instance**, **desired_worker_instances**:
-  Maximum, minimum, and desired number of challenge worker instances.
+  Maximum, minimum, and desired number of challenge worker instances, respectively.
 Default is max: 10, min: 1, and desired: 1.

 - **cpu_only_jobs**:
-  True/False (specifies whether jobs will run on the CPU only.
-Default is `False`).
+  True/False (specify whether jobs will run on the CPU only.
+Default is `False`)

 - **job_cpu_cores**, **job_memory**:
   The number of vCPU for a code upload submission kubernetes job.
 Default value is 2 vCPUs and 8 GiB.